imos/imosh/doc/var/isset.sh.md

 Returns true iff variable exists.

-CAVEATS: func::isset returns true for uninitialized variables in BASH 3, and
+## CAVEATS
-         returns false for them in BASH 4.
+  func::isset returns true for uninitialized variables in BASH 3, and returns false for them in BASH 4.